 1O1O introduces the Lantau’s secret delicacies to you.
-171010 Personal Assistant team would apply for a Lantau Closed Road Permit on your behalf, so you can drive freely throughout Ngong Ping, Tai O, Changsha and Mui Wo and enjoy the splendour and gourmet of Lantau Island.
+171010 Personal Assistant team would apply the ballot arrangement for a Lantau Closed Road Permit on your behalf, so you can drive freely throughout Ngong Ping, Tai O, Changsha and Mui Wo and enjoy the splendour and gourmet of Lantau Island.

 Lantau Island Driving Tour